Tamara Bohlig, Chief Marketing Officer at AssetMark, Appointed to Axos Financial's Board of Directors | MarketScreener

 0

 CONCORD, Calif., Aug.
-26, 2019 (GLOBE NEWSWIRE) -- AssetMark Financial Holdings, Inc. is pleased to congratulate Tamara Bohlig, Chief Marketing Officer at AssetMark, on her recent appointment to Axos Financial’s Board of Directors.
+28, 2019 (GLOBE NEWSWIRE) -- AssetMark Financial Holdings, Inc. is pleased to congratulate Tamara Bohlig, Chief Marketing Officer at AssetMark, on her recent appointment to Axos Financial’s Board of Directors.
 The Board of Directors oversees Axos Financial’s work to provide financing for single and multifamily residential properties, small-to-medium size businesses in target sectors and selected specialty finance receivables.
-She is the first female executive appointed to serve on the Board.

 “Tamara is an accomplished business leader with directly relevant experience in the asset management and brokerage industries, areas of increased focus for Axos Financial,” said Paul Grinberg, Chairman of the Board of Directors of Axos Financial.
 “We are confident that Tamara will add significant value to our Board of Directors and that the Company will benefit from her insights, judgment and counsel.”